borisnliscool/meel/README.md

 To use Meel, you can either compile the backend yourself, or use the automatically built Docker image.
 The Docker image is available on GitHub at [borisnliscool/meel](https://github.com/borisnliscool/meel/pkgs/container/meel).

+Meel also has a compact version that has integrated Postgres database.
+The Docker image for that is available on GitHub at [borisnliscool/meel-compact](https://github.com/borisnliscool/meel/pkgs/container/meel-compact).

 **Example**

 ```yml